Deseret CWMU Antlerless Elk

 • Hunting

-• All hunters must abide by Utah state laws as they pertain to wildlife.
+• All hunters must abide by Utah state laws regarding wildlife.
 Click HERE for Utah Wildlife Laws.

 • All hunters and guests must always wear a hunter-orange hat and vest while hunting.